JetBrains/kotlin-multiplatform-dev-docs/topics/quickstart.md

-However, if you're looking to start a brand-new project with Kotlin Multiplatform, check out Kotlin Toolchain, an experimental build system created by JetBrains with Kotlin Multiplatform in mind.
+However, if you're looking to start a brand-new project with Kotlin Multiplatform, check out Kotlin Toolchain, a build system created by JetBrains with Kotlin Multiplatform in mind.
 It offers a CLI and a transparent configuration format which makes it well suited for AI workflows.

-<a href="https://github.com/Kotlin/kotlin-agent-skills" as="button" mode="rock" icon="arrow-right" icon-position="right">Get started with KMP using Kotlin Toolchain</a>
+<a href="kotlin-toolchain.md" as="button" mode="rock" icon="arrow-right" icon-position="right">Get started with KMP using Kotlin Toolchain</a>

 ## Set up the environment